r-transit/tidytransit/README.md

 # tidytransit

 Use tidytransit to map transit stops and routes, calculate transit frequencies, and validate transit feeds. tidytransit reads the [General Transit Feed Specification](http://gtfs.org/) into [tidyverse](https://tibble.tidyverse.org/) and [simple features](https://en.wikipedia.org/wiki/Simple_Features) dataframes.
+Tidytransit can be used to:
+- read GTFS feeds into R
+- automatically cast the spatial and temporal data in the feeds into more usable R data types
+- create graphics about transit service
+- map existing stops and routes
+- estimate transit frequencies
+- validate transit feeds
+- estimate travel times between transit stops

 ## Installation